THE FLORENTINE RENAISSANCE COMES TO MOSCOW

 For all these reasons, owning a Marinelli bronze has become a status symbol, a way to invest in art and Italian artisanship of the very highest level.

-In addition to the replicas of famous masterpieces (the Foundry has a rich collection of plaster casts from original works), and major contracts for governments (Uruguay, Macedonia, Vatican City and the Russian Federation), Fonderia Artistica Ferdinando Marinelli owes its fame to projects that have been entrusted to it by private individuals for the construction of fountains and decorations of buildings, stadiums, houses, villas and gardens around the world.
+In addition to the posthumous first edition originals of famous masterpieces (the Foundry has a rich collection of plaster casts from original works), and major contracts for governments (Uruguay, Macedonia, Vatican City and the Russian Federation), Fonderia Artistica Ferdinando Marinelli owes its fame to projects that have been entrusted to it by private individuals for the construction of fountains and decorations of buildings, stadiums, houses, villas and gardens around the world.

 In Russia, the Foundry is not only famous among collectors and among investors who bought property in Italy: in 1998, the artists and craftsmen of Fonderia Marinelli contributed to the restructuring of the Great Kremlin Palace, restoring and creating works and decorations the halls of St. Alexander and St. Andrea.